ALL Metrics

 Conclusion

-These findings suggest a pathophysiological cascade in which ingestion of poorly digested food causes ruminal stasis, systemic acidosis, hepatic dysfunction, renal impairment, electrolyte disturbances, oxidative stress, and electrolyte disturbances.
+These findings may support a multifactorial metabolic disturbance in which ingestion of poorly digested food causes ruminal stasis, systemic acidosis, hepatic dysfunction, renal impairment, electrolyte disturbances, oxidative stress, and electrolyte disturbances.
 Relying on a single biomarker may underestimate the actual severity of the disease, while a combination of biochemical, electrolyte, and oxidative measurements provides a more comprehensive picture.
 In clinical practice, early detection using multiple markers is crucial, and early correction of potassium and calcium imbalances may be paramount for preventing complications.
 In addition, supportive treatment targeting liver, renal, and oxidative function is required to reduce systemic damage and to improve overall results.

 Ethical considerations